Questions? If you don’t find the answer below, feel free to contact us. We’d like to help.

-If a payment is returned due to non-sufficient funds (NSF), a NSF fee of $15 and a late payment charge will be applied to the account.
-The overdue payment, the NSF fee and the late payment charge will be withdrawn on your subsequent due date, at the same time as your monthly payment.
+If an automated payment is returned due to non-sufficient funds (NSF), a Returned Payment Charge of $15 plus any bank charges will be applied to your account.
+These charges will be withdrawn on your subsequent due date, at the same time as your monthly payment.

 If you cannot pay the balance owing, your payment plan will be suspended until your account is up to date.

-I am in the process of preparing my yearly tax return, am I able to obtain a copy of my Bill Statements from last year?
+I am in the process of preparing my yearly tax return.
+How can I get copies of my electricity bills from last year?

-Billing and usage data is available through your online Hydro Ottawa account free of charge for up to two years’ worth of data.
-Hydro Ottawa is able to send bill copies, or other financial reports, however, there is a fee to prepare and send these documents.
+If you have an online account, two years’ worth of billing and usage data is available.
+Hydro Ottawa is able to send bill copies, or other financial reports.
+There is a fee, however, to prepare and send these documents.

-E-Billing is a convenient, secure and environmentally friendly way to view your electricity bill online.
-Once you have registered, you will receive an email notification (to the email of your choice) when your bill is ready for viewing.
-You can pay your E-Bill by telephone or online through your financial institution, or by enrolling in our automated payment plan.
+Online billing is a convenient, secure and environmentally friendly way to view your electricity bill.
+Once you have registered for ‘My Account’, you will receive an email notification (to the email of your choice) when your bill is ready for viewing.
+You can pay your online bill by telephone or online through your financial institution, or by enrolling in our automated payment plan.

-If you would like to cancel your E-Billing registration, please contact us by telephone at 613 738-6400.
-A Customer Service representative would be pleased to help you.
+If you would like to cancel your online billing registration, contact us by telephone at 613 738-6400.
+A Customer Service representative will assist you.

 Will I continue to receive a paper bill in the mail?

-No. Once you have registered, you’ll receive your next bill electronically.
+No. Once you have registered for online billing, you’ll receive an email notification when your next bill is available.
 You will, however, be able to print or save your bill online at your convenience.

-What software do I need to use E-Billing?
+What software do I need to see my online bill?

-You can access E-Billing from any web browser that supports 128 bit encryption.
+You can access your online bill from any web browser that supports 128 bit encryption.

 - Google Chrome